 An EAP offers a range of support tools to employees on a wide range of work/life issues, including counselling.
 Importantly, they typically include employer support too.

-Dental cover is fast gaining in popularity as an employee benefit6.
-Depending on the plan chosen, it can cover 100% of NHS charges and contribute towards private dental treatment up to a set annual and treatment limit for a range of procedures.
+Depending on the plan chosen, dental cover can reimburse 100% of NHS charges and contribute towards private dental treatment up to a set annual and treatment limit for a range of procedures.

 Employers pay for regular eye tests and either for, or towards, the cost of glasses if required.